Inflow forecast

 Projected flow by tributary reach

 Dashed = forecast.
-Values are at the gauges, not at the lake — water takes hours to a couple of days to travel downstream (rain near Junction typically reaches Lake Travis in roughly 36–48 hours).
-Flows are projected to rise meaningfully.
+Values are at the gauges, not at the lake — water takes hours to a couple of days to travel downstream from the gauges to the lake.
 National Water Model via NOAA/NWS · public domain.